SMARAGD: Learning SMatch for Accurate and Rapid Approximate Graph Distance

 \section{Related work}

-\paragraph{AMR similarity} Recently, researchers have proposed AMR metrics beyond \smatch.
-We can distinguish two branches: i) metrics that aim at extreme efficiency by skipping the alignment and extracting structure-sets from AMRs via breadth-first traversal \cite{song-gildea-2019-sembleu, anchieta2019sema}. ii) Wasserstein-alignment based and Weisfeiler-Leman graph metrics that aim to reflect human similarity ratings \cite{opitz2021weisfeiler}.
-Note that \citet{opitz-tacl} show that skipping the alignment step risks safety hazards in parsing evaluation, underlining the importance of graph alignment.
+\paragraph{Other metrics for MR similarity} Recently, researchers have proposed AMR metrics beyond \smatch.
+We can distinguish two lines of work: i) metrics aiming at extreme efficiency by skipping the alignment and extracting graph parts via breadth-first traversal \cite{song-gildea-2019-sembleu, anchieta2019sema}. ii) Weisfeiler-Leman graph metrics that aim to reflect human similarity ratings \cite{opitz2021weisfeiler}. \citet{opitz-tacl} make an argument for the importance of graph alignment.

-\paragraph{Algorithm synthesis} Researchers have sought to synthesize other algorithms.
-E.g., \citet{parisotto2016neuro,chen2018execution, austin2021program} use neural networks used to synthesize computer programs. \citet{lample2019deep} show that neural networks can be surprisingly good at more elaborated tasks in mathematics, such as symbolic integration.
-Work from other fields synthesize algorithms for tracking aircraft \cite{pudovkin2018synthesis}, controlling wind-turbines \cite{saenz2019artificial}, or medical image analysis \cite{lee2018deep}.
-The `long-range arena' benchmark \cite{tay2021long} for long-sequence models also includes synthesizing tasks, e.g., `listOps' (learning to calculate) and Xpath (tracing a squiggly line), which prove challenging even for SOTA architectures.
+\paragraph{Algorithm synthesis} Neural networks have been studied for solving other problems efficiently.
+Examples range from sorting numbers \cite{graves2014neural, DBLP:journals/corr/NeelakantanLS15} to solving elaborated tasks such as symbolic integration \cite{lample2019deep}, the famous traveling salesman problem \cite{gambardella1995ant, budinich1996self, bello2016neural, zhang2021solving}, and computer programs \cite{DBLP:journals/corr/BalogGBNT16, NEURIPS2020_7a685d9e, NEURIPS2021_ba3c95c2}.
+The `long-range arena' benchmark \cite{tay2021long} includes algorithm synthesizing tasks, such as `listOps' (learning to calculate), or Xpath (tracing a squiggly line), which prove challenging even for SOTA architectures.
 Since structural graph matching with \smatch constitutes a very hard combinatorial problem, investigating efficient neural approximations seems an interesting challenge in general -- beyond the use-case of rapid graph distance calculation.